George VI: Military career and education

 Albert wanted to serve on the Continent while the war was still in progress and welcomed a posting to General Trenchard's staff in France.
 On 23 October, he flew across the Channel to Autigny.
 For the closing weeks of the war, he served on the staff of the RAF's Independent Air Force at its headquarters in Nancy, France.
 Following the disbanding of the Independent Air Force in November 1918, he remained on the Continent for two months as an RAF staff officer until posted back to Britain.
 He accompanied King Albert I of Belgium on his triumphal re-entry into Brussels on 22 November.
 The prince qualified as an RAF pilot on 31 July 1919 and was promoted to squadron leader the following day.

 In October 1919, Albert attended Trinity College, Cambridge, where he studied history, economics and civics for a year, with the historian R. V. Laurence as his "official mentor".
-On 4 June 1920 his father created him Duke of York, Earl of Inverness and Baron Killarney.
+On 4 June 1920, his father created him Duke of York, Earl of Inverness and Baron Killarney.
 He began to take on more royal duties.
 He represented his father and toured coal mines, factories, and railyards.
 Through such visits he acquired the nickname of the "Industrial Prince".
 His stutter, and his embarrassment over it, together with a tendency to shyness, caused him to appear less confident in public than his older brother, Edward.
 However, he was physically active and enjoyed playing tennis.
-He played at Wimbledon in the Men's Doubles with Louis Greig in 1926, losing in the first round.
+He played at Wimbledon in the Men's Doubles with Louis Greig in 1926, losing in the first round, and is the only member of the royal family to have competed at the Championships.
 He developed an interest in working conditions, and was president of the Industrial Welfare Society.
 His series of annual summer camps for boys between 1921 and 1939 brought together boys from different social backgrounds.